The Technology | Usability | Structure, Layout & Navigation | Sales & Services

 There are relatively few methods of organizing the site layout so that it works throughout the site.

-As CSS developed, many designers learned that it was much easier to modify layout if it was separated from the content.
-General site structure was modified using CSS to provide the layout.
-By changing a single CSS file the look and feel of an entire site could be changed without changing the HTML (site markup), and the site loaded much more quickly.
+CSS allow your to separate content from layout making it much easier to modify and the site loaded much more quickly.
+By changing a single CSS file the look and feel of an entire site can be altered without changing the site markup (HTML).

 Tables were designed to present tabular data.